Surviving one of the biggest earthquakes recorded in history

 These are some thoughts that kept me on track during this scary time:

 2. Fear.
 Talk back to it.
-Fear doesn’t really help anything.
+Fear doesn’t help anything.
 It gets us into trouble, thinking about what could have happened, what might happen.

 And so when life gives you more than you can seemingly handle, this is what you do.